What a Signal Score of 35 actually means.

 If you've just seen your Signal Score come back at 35, here's the first thing I want you to hear: that's not a disaster.
 It's not even particularly unusual.
 Most small business websites in the UK score somewhere between 25 and 40.
 The question isn't whether 35 is bad — it's what it's telling you and where to start.

-The Signal Score measures five things.
-Each one is scored out of 20, giving a maximum of 100.
-A score of 35 spread across five elements means an average of 7 per element.
-That's a website that exists, looks reasonably professional, and probably hasn't lost you any business you were obviously going to win — but it's almost certainly costing you enquiries you never knew you could have had.
+The Signal Score measures the Messaging pillar of The Signal Method — how clearly your website communicates to your ideal customer.
+It scores seven messaging elements, each out of 10, giving a maximum of 100.
+A score of 35 means your website exists and looks reasonably professional, but it's almost certainly costing you enquiries you never knew you could have had.

 What the score ranges actually mean